ahs-cs-61a/lab02/README.md

 other notes:

-- use Python Tutor if you are having a hard time drawing/figuring out the environment diagrams and frames (instructions on how to use in lab00 README): https://pythontutor.com/composingprograms.html#mode=edit
+- use [Python Tutor](https://pythontutor.com/composingprograms.html#mode=edit) if you are having a hard time drawing/figuring out the environment diagrams and frames (instructions on how to use in lab00 README)